reubensgithub/Lecture-Notes-Year-4/ECMM428 - Individual Project/project-timeline.md

 - Download csv file and make own plot
 - Draw lines at peaks and compare seasonality

-- Introduce paper, within paragraph, don’t make any more references
+- Introduce paper, within paragraph, don’t make any more references  DONE
-- Key lit review section has too many references on 13
+- Key lit review section has too many references on 13  DONE

 - Don’t write too much on one paper
-- Remove last two figures since they don’t add much
+- Remove last two figures since they don’t add much  DONE

 ## Two things to talk about:
 - Problem of setting initial price